xfwang/CLOSE/README.md

 hxchen@ucdavis.edu

 CLOSE is a toolkit for **C**NA and **LO**H analysis with **SE**quencing data.
 Current pipeline majorly facilitates the analysis  on paired tumor and normal samples.
-It provides different entry points for different users: it accepts BAM files, VCF files for intial segmention files as input.
+It provides different entry points for different users: it accepts BAM files, VCF files or intial segmention files as input.